 In Pattern 3 cases the order of the evidence is reversed because q serves as part of the evidence for p.
-For example, I am justified in believing that (pure) water is present if I am justified in believing that there is present a clear, odorless, watery-tasting and watery-looking fluid at standard temperature and pressure.
-This pattern is typical of abductive inferences.
-[See Vogel 1990 for a discussion of Cartesian Skepticism and inference to the best explanation.]
-In addition, there are cases in which some contraries of h need to be eliminated prior to h's being justified.
-For example, in the zebra-in-the-zoo case, if I had some reason to think that the animals were cleverly disguised mules, then it could be argued that such a contrary would need to be eliminated before I would be justified in believing that the animals were zebras.
-This instantiation of Pattern 3 cases would be consistent with the interpreting the Cartesian-style argument for skepticism as requiring that genuine grounds for doubt be propositions for which one had some evidence, however minimal, because a contrary to p for which one had some evidence that was not defeated would be such that if it were added to the propositions that S believed, then the resulting set of beliefs (propositions) would no longer be such that they provided S with a justification for p.
+For example, suppose that I am justified, ceteris paribus, in believing that (pure) water is present if I am justified in believing that there is present, at standard temperature and pressure, a clear, odorless, watery-tasting and watery-looking fluid that contains hydrogen and oxygen.
+This pattern is typical of abductive inferences, and is often referred to as “inference to the best explanation.”
+[See Vogel 1990, 2014 for a discussion of Cartesian Skepticism and inference to the best explanation.]
+In addition, there are cases in which it seems that some contraries of h need to be eliminated prior to h's being justified.
+For example, reconsidering the zebra-in-the-zoo case and recalling what we called the “minimal counter-evidence requirement,” it seems to be true that if I had some good reason to think that the animals are cleverly disguised mules, such a contrary would need to be eliminated before I would be justified in believing that the animals were zebras.
+Put another way, this instantiation of Pattern 3 cases would be consistent with interpreting Descartes as requiring that genuine grounds for doubt be propositions for which one has some evidence, however minimal, because a contrary to p for which one has some evidence that was not defeated would be a genuine grounds for doubt.
 (Note: There is no way to neutralize the evidential effect of a contrary as there is with mere counter-evidence.)
-Consequently, in order for S to be justified in believing that p, and assuming the Cartesian strong requirements for knowledge applied to justification, it appears that S would first have to be justified in denying the contrary of p for which she had minimal evidence before she could be justified in believing p.
+Consequently, in order for S to be justified in believing that p, and assuming the Cartesian strong requirements for knowledge applied to justification, it appears that S would first have to be justified in denying any contrary of p for which she had minimal evidence before she could be justified in believing p.

 In addition to purported counterexamples to closure, there are some general theories of knowledge in which closure fails.
 Robert Nozick's account of knowledge is the best such example.
 Roughly his account is this (Nozick 1981, 172–187):